 Wearing Socks For Sim Racing

-Up first we will consider wearing socks for sim racing, as this will be the most common way for beginners and usually other intermediate players to play as well.
-Socks provide reasonable comfort, and as most of us play in our homes we tend to spend a lot of time wearing socks around the house.
-Thus, it is naturally the first method that people tend to try.
+Up first we will consider wearing socks for sim racing, as this will be the most common way for beginners and many intermediate players to race as well.
+Socks provide reasonable comfort, and as most of us play in our homes we tend to spend a lot of time wearing socks around the house anyway.
+So, it is naturally the first method that people tend to try.

-Socks provide enough barrier between your foot and the pedals to prevent your feet from getting cold if they are made out of metal, as well as providing enough of a cushion if they are particularly rigid.
+Socks provide enough of a barrier between your foot and the pedals to prevent your feet from getting cold if they are made out of metal, as well as providing enough of a cushion if they are particularly rigid (some pedals have pretty rough faces!).
 Plus, they are cool enough to make sure that your feet don’t get too hot and sweaty when playing for an extended period of time.

 Reasonable Control

-Also, provided you are not wearing super thick socks, you will also be able to maintain a lot of pedal control when wearing them.
-This can be ideal for more advanced sim racers, who may use fine foot movements to get the most out of each pedal.
-Even for beginners, it will help to not have too much between your foot and the pedal, so you really get the feel for them.
+Provided you are not wearing super thick socks, you will also be able to maintain a lot of pedal control when wearing them.
+Even for beginners, it will help to not have too much between your foot and the pedal, so you really get the feel for them and better manage things like brake modulation.

-Overall, wearing socks is just one of the easiest options.
-We will obviously discuss each of the other options below, but it is usually the best option to go for as it doesn’t require anything expensive, nor does it leave you with cold feet when you are playing with metal pedals.
+Overall, wearing socks is also just one of the easiest options.
+We will discuss each of the other options below, but it is usually the best option to go for as it doesn’t require anything expensive (although you can buy dedicated sim racing socks), nor does it leave you with cold (or sore) feet when you are playing with metal pedals.
 One drawback of socks however is that you may feel reduced grip, which can lead to loss of control rather than gain.

-Next let us consider wearing nothing on your feet.
+Next let us consider wearing nothing on your feet at all.
 Right out of the gate you can see that this presents the problem of discomfort.
-Most sim racing pedals are made out of metal, or at least contain some in their construction, and not only can this be cold to the touch, it can also be uncomfortable for your feet if there are any sharp or rough edges on the pedals.
+Most sim racing pedals are made out of metal, and not only can this be cold to the touch, but it can also be uncomfortable for your feet if there are any sharp or rough edges on the pedals.

-Going barefoot also gives the advantage of no extra cost, and so this is an ideal option if you do not want to spend any extra money on racing shoes, but we will see below that even that isn’t necessary as you can wear normal shoes too.
-Overall, sim racing in bare feet is not for everyone, and so we recommend that you try it and see if it works for you.
+Going barefoot also has the advantage of no extra cost, and so this is an ideal option if you do not want to spend any extra money on racing shoes, but we will see below that even that isn’t necessary as you can wear normal shoes too.
+Overall, sim racing in bare feet is not for everyone, and the main reason is the comfort factor – but each to their own!

 Wearing Shoes For Sim Racing

-Finally, lets consider the method of wearing shoes.
-First let’s talk about shoes in general.
+Finally, let’s consider wearing shoes for sim racing.
 If you wear your normal shoes such as your everyday trainers, you will probably find them to be fairly comfortable, while also keeping your feet warm.
 This can work against you however, as your feet will begin to get hot and sweaty very quickly when racing.

 Racing Shoes

 Now, what about racing shoes?
-These are specially designed shoes for racing, and they can be worn for a sim racing rig too.
-These are optimized in both shape and construction, in order to provide maximum grip and comfort, while also giving you lots of fine control over each pedal.
-These can be pricey however, and so are only recommended for serious racers.
+These are specially designed shoes for racing, and they can be worn for a sim racing rig too (although there are now also sim racing specific shoes on the market).
+These are optimized in both shape and construction to provide maximum grip and comfort, while also giving you lots of fine control over each pedal.
+These can be pricey however, and I don’t personally think they’re a must-have.

 Socks vs Shoes vs Barefoot For Sim Racing: Which Is Best?